 What are dermal fillers?

 These injectables are a little more varied in their technique and composition, but they generally fall under a handful of popular families like Restylane® or Juvéderm®.
 These brands and others have many different injectable options that are formulated for different areas of the face, hands, or other areas, and can be made of substances like hyaluronic acid, poly-L-lactic acid, or calcium hydroxylapatite.

 Dermal fillers use these substances to target cells and create volume underneath the skin, which can effectively smooth out wrinkles and sagging that is usually caused by a loss of volume over the course of aging.
 Dermal fillers can have just as many creative, off-label uses as neuromodulators, including “liquid” rhinoplasties or chin augmentation.

 Which is best for me?

-To consult with Dr. Sieber and see which options are best for you, contact our San Francisco office and schedule your appointment at our state-of-the-art aesthetic facilities.
+To consult with Dr. Sieber and see which options are best for you, contact Sieber Plastic Surgery San Francisco and schedule your appointment at our state-of-the-art aesthetic facilities.